rkaunismaa/KarpathyNeuralNetworks/README.md

 ### 6:25pm

-Done the first video, [The spelled-out intro to neural networks and backpropagation: building micrograd](https://www.youtube.com/watch?v=VMj-3S1tku0) I am really glad I went through the process of really watching this video and coding it out myself!
+Done the first video, [The spelled-out intro to neural networks and backpropagation: building micrograd](https://www.youtube.com/watch?v=VMj-3S1tku0) I am really glad I went through the process of watching this video and coding it out myself!